 MoviePass is also hoping that cinemas in general can play a part in cutting its costs due to the fact that its users tend to spend more at the concession stand.
 It’s no secret that cinemas make more money from people buying popcorn and soda than they do on movie tickets and, with MoviePass users reportedly spending an average of $13 on food, which is more than twice that of non-MoviePass users, the company could see theater chains cutting it some slack on how much it actually pays for each ticket.

 Founded in 2014, Sinemia is a startup from Turkey that also launched in Australia and the U.K. before coming to the U.S. in 2017.
-Its numbers in terms of plans seem a little more sobering.
-Its four-tier plan include $4.99 to see one movie per month and a $14.99 subscription that allows a user three movie tickets per month.
+Its numbers in terms of plans seemed a little more sobering.
+Its four-tier plan includes a $4.99 offer to see one movie per month, as well as a $14.99 subscription that allows a user three movie tickets per month.
 When it was entering into the U.S. market, its founder and CEO, Rifat Oguz, raised $1.5 million.

 In addition, Sinemia offers advance ticketing, meaning that its users can purchase tickets days ahead of going to the movies.
 In comparison, MoviePass users can only buy a ticket through the mobile app when they are within 150 feet of a cinema.